-- Life expectancy of the media has limits and its reuse increases the probability of failure
+- The life expectancy of the media has limits and its reuse increases the probability of failure

-- Obsolescence of hardware (May need backup for backup hardware?)
+- Obsolescence of hardware (May need a backup for backup hardware?)

 - Vendor going out of business and data locked in a format no longer supported.